Bjerring/Bjerring.github.io/_posts/2019-10-16-the-yield-curve-and-its-components.markdown

 Principal Component Analysis (PCA) is a well-known statistical technique from multivariate analysis used in managing and explaining interest rate risk.
 This post describes how to find the level, slope and curvature of the yield curve using PCA.
-As inspiration, Let's first inspect the swap curver to qualitatively inspect how it changes over time.
+As a starting point, let'slook at the swap curve and describe qualitatively how it changes over time.

 ![swap_rates](/assets/images/yield_curve/swap_rates.png)

-By inspection of the swap curve paths above we can see that
+Looking at the curve path on the graph above, we can conclude that
 1. Prices of swaps are generally moving together,
 2. Longer dated swap prices are moving in almost complete unison,
 3. Shorter dated swap price movements are slightly subdued compared to longer dated swap prices,
 4. Paths are not crossing, so the curve is upward sloping in our period of observation.

-The following box-and-whiskers plot of the same data gives a flavour of both rate level and dispersion during the period of observation.
+The following box-and-whiskers plot of the same data gives a flavor of both rate level and dispersion during the period of observation.

 ![swap_summary](/assets/images/yield_curve/swap_rates_summary.png)

-In a box and whiskers plot, the centre line in the box is the median, the edges of the box are the lower and upper quartiles (25th and 75th percentile), whilst the whiskers highlight the last data point within a distance of 1.5 x (upper – lower quartile) from the lower and upper quartiles.
+In a box-and-whiskers plot, the centre line in the box is the median, the edges of the box are the lower and upper quartiles (25th and 75th percentile), whilst the whiskers highlight the last data point within a distance of 1.5 x (upper – lower quartile) from the lower and upper quartiles.

 In addition, we can observe that the correlation decreases according to the difference in maturity
 ![swap_heatmap](/assets/images/yield_curve/heatmap.png)

 ## PCA Decomposition

-The central idea of principal component analysis (PCA) is to reduce the dimensionality of a data set consisting of a large number of interrelated variables, while retaining as much of the variation present in the data set as possible.
+The central idea of the principal component analysis (PCA) is to reduce the dimensionality of a data set consisting of a large number of interrelated variables, while retaining as much of the variation present in the data set as possible.
 PCA is often used to explain the drivers of interests rates and the potential risk inherent from these.

-We see that the first 3 principal components account for almost all of the variance in the our data, and thus we should just be able to use these three components to reconstruct our initial dataset while retaining most of the characteristics of it.
+We see that the first 3 principal components account for almost all of the variance in our data, so we should be able to use just these three components to reconstruct our initial dataset while retaining most of its characteristics.

 ![explained_variance](/assets/images/yield_curve/explained_variance.png)

 ![PCA](/assets/images/yield_curve/PCA.png)

-One of the key applications of PCA applied to interest rates, is it's ability to split the yield curve into a set of components.
+One of the PCA advantages that can be used in the interest rates analysis is its ability to split the yield curve into a set of components.
 We can effectively attribute the first three principal components to:

 1. Parallel shifts in yield curve (shifts across the entire yield curve)
 2. Changes in short/long rates (i.e. steepening/flattening of the curve)